herttaleinonen/Dynamic_visual_environments/README.md

 Optional Cedrus response box support (requires RB-530 or similar and pyxid2).

-Run main.py through PsychoPy Coder.
+To run main.py through PsychoPy Coder, place EyeLinkCoreGraphicsPsychoPy.py (from SR research) into the project folder.